2019,Asian Journal of Shipping and Logistics,vol. 36,no. 2,pp. 54-64.

-David B. Grant is Professor of Supply Chain Management & Social Responsibility, Hanken School of Economics, Helsinki, Finland and Bua Luang ASEAN Chair Professor, Thammasat University, Bangkok, Thailand.
-Previous appointments include Hull University Business School, England, where he held posts as Director of the Logistics Institute and Associate Dean, Heriot-Watt and Edinburgh Universities, Scotland, and Haskayne School of Business, University of Calgary, Canada.
+David B. Grant is Professor of Supply Chain Management & Social Responsibility, Hanken School of Economics, Helsinki, Finland.
+He was Hanken's Vice Rector (Dean) of Research and Societal Impact from 2020-2023.
+Previous academic appointments include Hull University Business School, England, where he held posts as Director of the Logistics Institute and Associate Dean, Heriot-Watt and Edinburgh Universities, Scotland, and Haskayne School of Business, University of Calgary, Canada.

-David’s research interests include logistics customer service, satisfaction and service quality; in-store and online retail logistics; reverse, closed-loop and sustainable logistics; and humanitarian and developmental logistics.
-Recent funded projects include: EU H2020 Integrated system for real-time TRACKing and collective intelligence in civilian humanitarian missions (iTRACK); EU FP7 Logistic Efficiencies And Naval architecture for Wind Installations with Novel Developments (LEANWIND); and Liikesivistysrahasto (Finnish Foundation for Economic Education) Online service failure and recovery in Finnish public sector organisations.
+Participation in recent EU funded projects include Horizon Europe Health Emergency Response in Interconnected Systems (HERoS), H2020 Integrated system for real-time TRACKing and collective intelligence in civilian humanitarian missions (iTRACK), and FP7 Logistic Efficiencies And Naval architecture for Wind Installations with Novel Developments (LEANWIND).
 Other recent research has focused on sustainable supply chain performance measures; supply chain performance and sustainability in Thailand and Vietnam; sustainability and risk in fashion supply chains; and online retailing performance and consumer preferences.

-David has over 250 publications in various fora and serves on the editorial board of many international journals.
-His co-authored books for Kogan Page, Sustainable Logistics and Supply Chain Management and Fashion Logistics, are now in their second editions.
+David has over 250 publications in various fora.
+He serves as Senior Associate Editor for International Journal of Physical Distribution & Logistics Management and Journal of Supply Chain Management and is on the editorial board of several other international journals.
+His co-authored books for Kogan Page, Sustainable Logistics and Supply Chain Management and Fashion Logistics, are now in their third and second editions respectively.